Modernism | National Library of Australia (NLA)

 • Impractical

-• Compare and contrast a modern building and an old one in your town.
-Conduct a survey to see which style the students prefer and why.
+Ask students to compare and contrast a modern building and an older one in your town or suburb.
+As a class, conduct a survey to see which style students prefer and why.
+Encourage students to consider materials, design, function and visual appeal.

 Need help?